Fiserv/card-pointe/docs/documentation/CardPointeIntegratedTerminalDeveloperGuideForCloverTerminals.md

 Terminals will automatically download and install this update during the nightly reboot window.
 No merchant action is required.

 For more information on using custom branding for your Clover terminals, see [Customizing the Clover Terminal](#customizing-the-clover-terminal).

-## Date Updated: 4/12/2022

-An update to the CardPointe Integrated Terminal application for Clover terminals was released on April 14th, 2022.

-This release includes internal enhancements and bug fixes.

 <!-- type: row -->